gaaunapoi/Boxel/STLs/STLs ReadME.md

 # STL's
 STLs are released here.
-Tolerance needs may vary from machine to machine.
+Tolerance needs may vary from machine to machine, so some edits may be required.